 How to know where to walk?

 Many of the paths are well sign posted, these posts will let you know where you are, how far until the next place, and which way to go.
 There are also many maps and guidebooks with informative detail regarding individual routes.
-These are available for almost every route in the South West of England and Wales.
-You can visit our Routes page for more information.
+These are available for almost every route in the South West of England.

 - Always carry a mobile phone in case of an emergency